Common Sewing Mistakes And How To Fix Them

 Every sewer needs a reliable sewing box to tackle those inevitable sewing errors.
 A well-stocked sewing box can mean the difference between starting over or simply making a quick fix.

 A seam ripper is an important tool but often misused and can damage garments.
-It is a tool for undoing stitches.
-If used properly, think of it as an eraser for fabric.
-It allows you to carefully and accurately remove unwanted stitches without damaging your material.
+It is a tool for undoing stitches If used properly, think of it as an eraser for fabric.
+It allows you to carefully and accurately remove unwanted stitches in your material.
 I also highly recommend fabric snips.
 Another inexpensive tool that should be in your sewing box.
 I actually teach my new students to use this first to take seams apart, so to avoid damages made with a seam ripper.

 A rotary cutter can help correct uneven fabric edges made during cutting.
 Pairing it with a clear ruler ensures accuracy and precision, letting you trim down to an even edge cleanly.
+Make sure that you get yourself a pad to go with the rotary cutter.
+This goes underneath as you glide the cutter without damaging the surface below and it also help for accuracy.

 Pins and clips might not seem like part of fixing mistakes, but they’re crucial for preventing them in the first place.
 They keep your fabric in line and help anticipate issues before they arise.
+You need to always pin before you sew or use clips.
+While I’m on the topic of the importance of pinning, please find away to learn how to baste your seams.
+So many new sewers do not learn this step and it’s crucial for using especially when sewing with really light weight fabrics, like silk chiffon but more on this with another post.

 Leave a Comment